 Summary: A description of a typical golf green reconstruction.

 I’ve had a few inquiries about the scope and cost of green reconstructions in New England.
 If you prefer duplicating existing green contours the scope involves:

 - Collecting survey data with a total station survey instrument.
 This information will be used to recreate green grades.

 - Removal and storage of existing sod if you like your poa greens.
 Keep in mind poa sod parts easily.
 Delete storage if new sod used.

 - Removal and disposal of existing green mix.
 Poor green mix creates need for most green rebulding projects

-- Installation of new drainage pipe and pea stone in the green core, if needed.
+- Replacement of drainage pipe and pea stone in the green core, using existing excavated channels.

 - Purchase and installation of new green mix.
 Sandy loam works best.

 Cost items include: